salesforcecli/plugin-orchestrator/messages/appframework.list.app.md

 # error.CertificateError.Actions

-- Check your network connection and try again
+- Check your network connection and try again.
-- Ensure that your network is not blocking or intercepting HTTPS requests
+- Ensure that your network is not blocking or intercepting HTTPS requests.
-- If you are behind a corporate proxy, ensure that your proxy certificates are properly configured
+- If you are behind a corporate proxy, ensure that your proxy certificates are properly configured.
-- Try specifying the API version with --api-version
+- Try specifying the API version with --api-version.

 # error.AuthenticationError

 Authentication error: Unable to authenticate with the org.
-Please check your credentials and try again.
+Check your credentials and try again.

 # error.AuthenticationError.Actions

-- Use "sf org login web" to log in to the org again
+- Use "sf org login web" to log in to the org again.
-- Ensure that your user has the necessary permissions to access the orchestration API
+- Ensure that your user has the necessary permissions to access the orchestration API.
-- Check if your authentication token has expired
+- Check if your authentication token has expired.
-- Verify the target org is correct and accessible
+- Verify the target org is correct and accessible.

 # error.GenericError

-An error occurred while listing apps: %s
+An error occurred while listing apps: %s.

 # error.GenericError.Actions

-- Check the error message above for more details
+- Check the error message above for more details.
-- Ensure that Data Cloud and Tableau Next are enabled in your org
+- Ensure that Data Cloud and Tableau Next are enabled in your org.
-- Ensure that your user has the necessary permissions
+- Ensure that your user has the necessary permissions.
-- Try running "sf org login web" to reauthenticate
+- Try running "sf org login web" to reauthenticate.